Not About Nightingales: Act one

 The next day, Eva talks to Jim and asks him about the eating conditions at the prison.
-Jim says the food is terrible; however the Warden enters, and says that the food is fine.
+Jim says the food is terrible; however the warden enters, and says that the food is fine.
 In an effort to put Jim back in line he tells the story to Eva about when Jim first got to the prison and how he had to whip him for 14 straight days to try to break through his rough exterior.
-This story is too much for Eva as she ends up fainting at the end of the scene.
+This story is too much for Eva, and she ends up fainting at the end of the scene.

 Down in the prison, the prisoners begin to get pains in their stomachs and have a hard time getting to sleep.
 Butch says that it's the poor food they are served everyday that is causing their pain, and suggests that they all go on a hunger strike.
 The men, all in pain, agree to the idea.
 Jim re-enters the prison and tells the men to hold off on the hunger-strike as he feels with his upcoming parole he can "tear down the walls of this prison".

 The men agree and say they will hold off for a little longer, and instead go to dinner and cause a small prison riot.
 By doing so, they have all earned time in "the hole."

-Back upstairs, Eva is working with the Warden alone in his office.
-The Warden begins asking personal questions toward Eva and also starts being suggestive, even asking her to "come into the closet with him."
+Back upstairs, Eva is working with the warden alone in his office.
+The warden begins asking personal questions toward Eva and also starts being suggestive, even asking her to "come into the closet with him."
 Before anything can happen, Jim walks in with a report about the prisoners in "the hole," even bringing them up to see him.
-After talking to them all, the Warden decides they all need more time and he sends them back.
+After talking to them all, the warden decides they all need more time and he sends them back.
 Ollie, however, loses himself and doesn't want to go back; instead he rams his head into a wall and kills himself.